tinydoc/tinydoc-plugin-react/README.md

 # tinydoc-plugin-react

-This plugin extends the core tinydoc's JS plugin with support for [React](http://facebook.github.io/react) components both during the analysis phase and in the UI.
+This plugin extends [tinydoc's JS plugin](https://github.com/tinydoc/tinydoc-plugin-js) with support for [React](http://facebook.github.io/react) components both during the analysis phase and in the UI.

+A demo can be [seen here](http://tinydoc.github.io/tinydoc-plugin-react/).
+Make sure you try out the real-time editor by clicking on the `Try it!` link for component modules.

 ## Features